 It's Sunday again, so I thought I'd reach for the opposite extreme in my prefrontal cortex and suggest that logic argues for belief in something like an afterlife.
 Richard Dawkins and most of the subscribers of Free Inquiry would not be pleased.
-But the reason the possibility of Heaven (by most measures I probably do qualify) remains in my thoughts is that there could well be psychological value to believing, for the other fearsome option is eternal gloom.
+But the germ of reasoning that Heaven remains in my thoughts is that there could well be psychological value to believing, for the other fearsome option is eternal gloom.

 There is, of course, Blaise Pascal's Wager:

 - God is, or God is not.
 Reason cannot decide between the two alternatives.

 - A Game is being played... where heads or tails will turn up.